signalogic/SigSRF_SDK/apps/readme.txt

-SigSRF reference applications, including mediaMin and mediaTest
+SigSRF reference applications and source codes, including mediaMin and mediaTest